mrtanny17/TodoApp/README.md

 ## Technologies Used

 - Flutter: A cross-platform mobile app development framework.
-- Firebase Firestore: To store and sync task data in real-time.
 - Provider: For state management and data sharing.
 - Responsive Design: Utilizing Flutter's layout widgets for a consistent UI on various devices.